groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/groupdocs-annotation-java-text-redaction-tutorial/_index.md

 ### Licensing Considerations
 For development and testing, grab a [free temporary license](https://purchase.groupdocs.com/temporary-license/).
 Production deployments require a full license, but the trial gives you the full feature set for evaluation.

-## How to Redact PDF Using GroupDocs.Annotation
+## How to redact pdf using java with GroupDocs.Annotation

 ### Step 1: Initialize the PDF Annotator
 Create an `Annotator` instance that points to the PDF you want to protect.